 A current transducer (CT) is required per string to measure string current.
-Install the current transducer anywhere on the primary string conductor and plug the current transducer cable into the Current connector of the PowerShield Hub.
+Install the current transducer anywhere on the primary string conductor.
+For a 1 string system, plug the current transducer cable into the Current 1 connector of the PowerShield Hub.